okami101/vuetify-admin/packages/docs/guide/components/inputs.md

 :::

 :::tip TINYMCE 5 DOCUMENTATION
 Check the [official documentation](https://www.tiny.cloud/docs/general-configuration-guide/basic-setup/) for further details on `plugins` and `toolbar` configuration.
+Use `init` prop for full control, it will replace other props.

 Default init value for `init` :